-1. On the Wireless > Security page for the band that you want to configure, select WPA2-PSK or Mixed WPA2/WPA-PSK in the Network Authentication field.
+1. On the Wireless > Security page, select WPA2-PSK or Mixed WPA2/WPA-PSK in the Network Authentication field.
 The fields shown below appear.

 - 2. Fill in the fields, using the information in the field description table below. - 3.
 Click Apply/Save to save the settings.